Sungki/Project3/README.md

-# TheLastLittleOne
+# Project 3
-Personal Project (The List Little One) game in Unity
+Project 3 in Unity